-5.2 GENERAL GUIDANCE
+5.2.
+GENERAL GUIDANCE

-This section gives general guidance on the positioning of, and equipment that applies at, all types of level crossings.
+- 5.2.1.1.
+This section gives general guidance on the positioning of, and equipment that applies at, all types of level crossings. - 5.2.1.2.
 The guidance is applicable when alterations are made to the protection arrangements at existing crossings.
-When alterations are made at a public road level crossing, the protection arrangements are described in and authorised by a Regulation Order made under the relevant sections of the appropriate level crossing transport act.

-Each level crossing should have a unique reference number, normally displayed on each side of the crossing.
+When alterations are made at a public road level crossing, the protection arrangements are described in and authorised by a Regulation Order made under the relevant sections of the appropriate level crossing transport act. - 5.2.1.3.
+Each level crossing should have a unique reference number (see Figure 13 of section 5.20-Road Signs), normally displayed on each side of the crossing.
+The crossing name may also be added.

-5.2.2 Structure of the guidance
+5.2.2.
+Structure of the guidance

-This level crossings section:

-- a) establishes the level crossing types and the conditions for suitability; - b) provides general guidance applicable to each type of level crossing; - c) gives specific details of signalling and level crossing controls for each type of level crossing; and - d) provides guidance on carriageway aspects and crossing equipment and signs.
+- 5.2.2.1.
+This level crossings section: - a) establishes the crossing types and the conditions for suitability; - b) provides general guidance applicable to each type of crossing; - c) gives specific details of signalling and crossing controls for each type of crossing; and - d) provides guidance on carriageway aspects and crossing equipment and signs.

-5.2.3 Positioning of level crossings
+5.2.3.
+Positioning of level crossings

-The positioning of a level crossing and its associated signalling arrangements should ensure that, during normal working, no part of a stationary train should stand obstructing the level crossing.
-The proximity of a station to a level crossing may mean special arrangements are necessary.

-A risk assessment should be made to determine the relative positioning of a level crossing and its associated protecting signals, if provided.
+- 5.2.3.1.
+The positioning of a crossing and its associated signalling arrangements should ensure that, during normal working, no part of a stationary train should stand obstructing the crossing.
+The proximity of a station to a level crossing may mean special arrangements are necessary. - 5.2.3.2.
+A risk assessment should be made to determine the relative positioning of a crossing and its associated protecting signals, if provided.
 It should take into consideration the likelihood and consequences of a train passing the signals without authority.
-If it is not reasonably practicable to achieve the optimum positions, appropriate measures should be provided to reduce the potential risk to an acceptable level.

-Where a level crossing traverses electrified lines, additional measures are needed to protect road users.
-See section Error!
-Reference source not found. for the positioning of the appropriate warning signs.
+If it is not reasonably practicable to achieve the optimum positions, appropriate measures should be provided to reduce the potential risk to an acceptable level. - 5.2.3.3.
+Where a crossing traverses electrified lines, additional measures are needed to protect road users.
+See section 5.19 for the positioning of the appropriate warning signs and section 3 Electric Traction Systems.

-5.2.4 Equipment at level crossings
+5.2.4.
+Equipment at level crossings

-All equipment and controls used for the operation of level crossing equipment should be designed and documented to appropriate safety standards.
-All level crossing equipment should be installed clear of the railway structure gauge.

-At all automatic crossings, an alternative power supply should be provided to allow the level crossing equipment to function fully under normal operating conditions in the event of the failure of the main power supply for a period of up to 12 hours.
-This will ensure the safe operation of the level crossing until the main power supply is restored or an alternative arrangement is put in place.

-Where trains run after dark, illumination of the level crossing may be provided to ensure its safe operation.
-If the road approaches to a crossing are lit, the level crossing should be illuminated to at least the same standard.
+- 5.2.4.1.
+All equipment and controls used for the operation of crossing equipment should be designed and documented to appropriate safety standards.
+All crossing equipment should be installed clear of the railway structure gauge and at least 450mm clear of the edge of the carriageway. - 5.2.4.2.
+At all automatic crossings, an alternative power supply should be provided to allow the crossing equipment to function fully under normal operating conditions in the event of the failure of the main power supply for a period of up to 12 hours.
+This will ensure the safe operation of the crossing until the main power supply is restored or an alternative arrangement is put in place. - 5.2.4.3.
+Where trains run after dark, illumination of the crossing may be provided to ensure its safe operation.
+If the road approaches to a crossing are lit, the crossing should be illuminated to at least the same standard.
 Any lighting should not cause glare to either road users or train drivers, interfere with the visibility of railway signals nor cause avoidable annoyance to local householders.

-At level crossings which are locally monitored by the driver of an approaching train, additional lighting may be necessary to enable the train driver to see that the level crossing is unobstructed from the point at which the driver may have to brake the train.
+At crossings which are locally monitored by the driver of an approaching train, additional lighting may be necessary to enable the train driver to see that the crossing is unobstructed from the point at which the driver may have to brake the train.